 Video of the Day

+According to Oracle NetSuite, Internet expenses are often classified as utilities.
 Unlike office expenses, office utilities are required for the business' operations and include items such as electric, gas and telephone services.
 If the business utilizes the Internet regularly to service its customers and is unable to complete the servicing without the Internet, the Internet is defined as an office utility.

-If your business conducts its operations in a free-standing business, it is likely that the business' office utilities and expenses will carry 100 percent of the applicable deduction.
-However, if the business is operating partially or completely from the home, or if you telecommute for your employee, the applicable internet expenses may not qualify for 100 percent of the deduction.
-To determine the percentage, you must identify the total amount of time the internet service is used for your business' operations.
+If your business conducts its operations as a free-standing business, it is likely that the business' office utilities and expenses will carry 100 percent of the applicable deduction.
+However, if the business is operating partially or completely from the home, or if you telecommute for your employer, the applicable internet expenses may not qualify for 100 percent of the deduction.

-If you have a home office with separate Internet designated strictly for the home business operations, you can carry 100 percent deduction for the internet expense.
-However, if the Internet service is not designated exclusively for the business, the expense qualifies only for a percentage of the applicable deduction.
-To identify that percentage, you must first determine how much of your home's space is used for business.
+The Corporate Finance Institute reports that in order to identify that percentage, you must first determine how much of your home's space is used for business.
 Identify the square footage of the work area that is designated for business use and divide the measurement by the total square footage of the home.
 The resulting percentage identifies the total percentage of the home that is used for business, as well as the percentage of the overall Internet expenses that qualify for the tax deduction.